mattfaluotico/GeoPattern-Cocoa/README.md

 Create beautiful patterns using native CoreGraphics.

 This is a port of Jason Long's [GeoPattern](https://github.com/jasonlong/geo_pattern), originally written in Ruby to use SVGs.
 As SVGs require external support in Cocoa projects, this version uses CoreGraphics.
 GeoPattern just creates a sexy view.
+Since it's just a UIView, it can be used nearly anywhere.

 ![one](https://github.com/MattFaluotico/GeoPattern-Cocoa/blob/master/screens/one.png)